norabo96/assessment/js-numerals/README.md

 The implementation:

 I made the converter functionality followed the English grammar rules which I know, so I changed the forth example correct solution accordingly.
+After a further negotiation of the expectation I can easily change this accordingly to any slang rules.

 On the website the user can add a number and only a number value at the field and then clicking on the button labeled "convert" can make the conversion.
 The result will show up above the input field.

 ![Screenshot](assets/solution/screenshot.png)

+The converter functionality was tested by unit test with the given examples successfully.

+Thank you for the task, it was really fun to solve.